Barbara Lee Smith: Technique

 Smith uses a single material: an industrial grade polyester non woven fabric, Lutradur.
-She uses it as a canvas for acrylics and silk-paint pigments chosen for light fastness.
+She uses it as a canvas for acrylics chosen for light fastness.
 She creates a painting on the tough fabric, then bonds several layers together to form a base on which she collages small pieces of the painted material, heat setting them in place.

 To bind the work together, Smith then "draws with the sewing machine" in lines which resemble a topographical map.
 Smith describes her technique as "a three-stage process of painting, collage and drawing."

 Smith works on a large scale.
 In a 2000 review of a Philadelphia exhibition, the James Renwick Alliance Quarterly noted that the works were "breathtaking in scale, particularly Barbara Lee Smith's fused synthetic fabric pilings, the smallest being a mere 7 1/2 feet while the largest was a towering 9 feet."
 More recent works, pictured in this article, are also large scale.

+Beginning in 2024, Smith has chosen to use the abundance of fragments left over from large-scale works.
+These pieces of previously painted Lutradur form a "palette of thousands of choices."
+She speaks of balancing chaos and control.
+Her work continues to reflect on and respond to nature, with memories of living near the shore as she maintains an urban home.